PyMoDAQ/PyMoDAQ/docs/src/user_folder/data_management/plotting_data_objects.rst

 -  |sort|: if the axis data is not monotonous, data will be represented as a scrambled solid line, using this button will reorder the data by ascending values of its axis.
 See below and figure xx
+-  |errors|: when activated, will display errors (error bars) in the form of a area around the curve
 -  |roiselect|: extra ROI that can be used independantly of the ROI manager

 .. figure:: plotting_data/viewer1D_with_roi_crosshair_dot.png